logzio/logz-docs/_source/user-guide/distributed-tracing/tracing-instrumentation.md

 Logz.io’s distributed tracing solution is designed to support a variety of popular open source instrumentation libraries, including OpenTracing, Jaeger, OpenTelemetry, and Zipkin.
   <!--AI when these are integrated:OpenCensus -->

+But instrumentation doesn't *have* to be a huge all-or-nothing effort.
+It's not mandatory to immediately instrument ALL the code in your environment to start benefitting from Distributed Tracing: You can ramp up your instrumentation gradually, by implementing on a service-by-service basis.

 If you hit a wall, we’ll do our best to provide support to help you solve your instrumentation issues.

 ## Instrumentation options: Automatic or Manual